Arrival and Exam Schedule

 You will receive email confirmation of your assigned CPX test date.
 Please ensure that you frequently check your School of Medicine email account for CPX information as unexcused absences will result in referral to the Office of Student Affairs and may incur a fee due to the increased cost of additional testing days being added.
-Test date assignments are also be posted in one45.
+Test date assignments are also posted in one45.

 Absences from selective/elective rotations will be excused to take this exam.
 Please contact Leanne Shook in the Office of Student Affairs.

 Any student seeking testing accommodations for CPX, including extended time, should contact Dr. Ingersoll (email@example.com) at least two weeks prior to her/his assigned testing date.
-Failure to contact Dr. Ingersoll in a timely manner and follow established procedures for seeking accommodations may result in an inability by the CSPSC to accommodate the request.
+Failure to contact Dr. Ingersoll in a timely manner and follow established procedures for requesting accommodations may result in an inability by the CSPSC to accommodate the request.

 Leave of Absence Students